 Control cash within your business to reduce the temptation to steal - for employees or visitors.

-- for each cash element noted, review the controls, procedures to safeguard this cash
+- For each cash element noted, review the controls and procedures to safeguard this cash.

 When implementing cash controls:

-- have a petty cash policy in your business (make sure it includes having two people present when counting cash to protect your employees).
-Use our petty cash policy in our Financial policies and procedures template
+- have a petty cash policy in your business, and make sure it includes having two people present when counting cash to protect your employees – use our petty cash policy which you can access and use in our financial policies and procedures template.

 - keep cash receipts separate from cash payments – this will make record keeping more accurate and reduce the temptation to inappropriately spend business takings

 - never leave cash on the business premises for an extended period – have a policy of banking regularly – daily banking is the best option.